ML Pipeline Templates: End-to-End Tutorial

 After you train your model, you can deploy it to get predictions on test data or on real life data that the model has never seen before.
 We are going to package the model as a Docker image and deploy it as a REST API.
 In addition we are going to create a simple Web application to send requests to the model for predictions.

 Seldon is a great framework for deploying and managing models in Kubernetes.
-Models become available as a REST APIs or as a gRPC endpoints and helps to deploy multiple versions of the same model for A/B testing or multi-armed bandits.
+Seldon makes models available as a REST APIs or as a gRPC endpoints and helps to deploy multiple versions of the same model for A/B testing or multi-armed bandits.
 Seldon takes care of scaling the model and keeping it running all your models with a standard API.

 Open the file “serving.py” to take a look at the code we use in order to uses the trained model files to generate a prediction.
 We are going to package this code in Docker container and deploy it as Seldon API.
 In the notebook step we create Dockerfile, and in step we deploy the model to a Kubernetes cluster by running kubectl command from Jupyter notebook.
 Note that “templates/seldon.yaml” provides a template for Kubernetes deployment file.
-We are going to automatically inject all environment specific details via parameters: model name, model version, path to model files, and seldon authentication secrets.
-You can examine this file but you don’t need to change any parameters.
-The following screen shows the output from model deployment step .
-You can test the model by sending it some test data for predictions using seldon.prediction API as shown in step :
+We are going to automatically inject all environment specific details via parameters: model name, model version, path to model files, and Seldon authentication secrets.
+Keras model is referenced from Seldon container via parameter MODEL_FILE with value "/mnt/s3/latest/training/training1.h5".
+You can examine seldon.yaml file but you don’t need to change any parameters.
+The following screen shows the output from model deployment step 3.2.
+You can test the model by sending it some test data for predictions using seldon.prediction API as shown in step 3.3.

 We have completed an end-to-end ML pipeline that allows production ML lifecycle management.